Nickens Nkoso with his partner Sabrina and their children, Adam, 8, and Jasmine, 6.

 He met his wife Sabrina at a refugee culture festival by the OXO Tower in London where he was performing.
-They now have two children: Adam, who is an aspiring aerodynamicist, is 8 and Jasmine is 6.
+They now have two children: Adam, who is an aspiring aerodynamicist, and Jasmine.

 So for her first year of work she knew she wanted to return, but this time to London.